 DAM: 330 ft long rubble-filled earth embankment dam with a height of 28 ft. and Torrey Road at its crest.
 It was originally used to provide mill power and flow regulation for the textile industries along the Mumford River.
 Currently owned and operated by the Town of Sutton.

-The regulation of the dam and timing of the annual drawdown depends primarily on the amount of precipitation received.
-The water-level is generally lowered mid-October through mid-November.
+The regulation of the dam and timing of the annual winter drawdown depends primarily on the amount of precipitation received.
+The water-level is generally lowered early October through February.
 In late winter/early spring snow-melt and spring rains are captured from the watershed.

-PUBLIC ACCESS STATE BOAT RAMP: State owned by the Massachusetts Department of Fishing and Boating Access and managed by the town of Sutton.
+PUBLIC ACCESS STATE BOAT RAMP: State owned by the Massachusetts Department of Fishing and Boating Access and managed since 1990 by the town of Sutton.

 Located off Torrey Road, in Sutton at the southern end of the lake at 71°46′ 6.45″W 42°05’28.87″N